-The Langstaff Gateway is envisaged as a sustainably designed, mixed use, transit dependent community with high levels of sustainability.
+The Langstaff Gateway area is envisaged as a sustainably designed, mixed use, transit dependent community.
 In addition to being a transit dependent, walkable community, the Langstaff Gateway community will also be designed at the forefront in sustainable practices for urban development.